 (1) Employee can make payment of the €2,500 via My Account

 (2) Revenue will reduce the employees’ tax credits by €625 for the years 2022 to 2025 thereby recouping the underpayment via the PAYE system

-Revenue have confirmed that employers may discharge the income tax liabilities of employees without a benefit in kind charge being levied by Revenue.
+Revenue has confirmed that employers may discharge the income tax liabilities of employees without a benefit in kind charge being levied by Revenue.
 Employers can pay the employee’s liability in one of two ways;

 (a) Payment direct to the employee who then must pay the liability